-In addition to adjusting the Java heap size, administrators can also clear the Navigator Metadata Server of stale and deleted metadata prior to an upgrade or whenever system performance seems slow.
+Administrators can manage the Java heap requirements by clearing the Navigator Metadata Server of stale and deleted metadata prior to an upgrade or whenever system performance seems slow.
 Purging stale and deleted metadata also helps speed up display of lineage diagrams.
 Purge fully removes metadata that has been deleted.